smartchicago/chicagoworksforyou/doc/API.md

 Output:

 The output is a three element map, with keys `DayData`, `CityData`, `WardData`. `DayData` is an array of dates contained in the results.
-The last element of the array will equal the end_date URL parameter. `CityData` contains the total number of SR opened in the City for the date range (`Count`), and the average number opened per day, for the entire city, over the past 365 days (`Average`). `WardData` contains an array of number of SR opened per day (`Counts`) and average (`Average`) number opened per day over the past 365 days for each of the 50 wards.
+The last element of the array will equal the end_date URL parameter. `CityData` contains the total number of SR opened in the City for the date range (`Count`), and the average number opened per day, for the entire city, over the past 365 days (`Average`).
+The `DailyMax` field is an array of seven highest counts for SR opened in a day. `WardData` contains an array of number of SR opened per day (`Counts`) and  average (`Average`) number opened per day over the past 365 days for each of the 50 wards.

     $ curl "http://localhost:5000/requests/4fd3b167e750846744000005/counts.json?end_date=2013-06-19&count=1"
     {